 Serving the Cake

 Cut a slice of this tasty yoghurt cake, sprinkle a little more powdered sugar and serve with your favourite fruits as I did.
-After removing it from the fridge, let it sit at room temperature for a while to make the flavours feel even better.
+After removing it from the fridge, let it sit at room temperature to make the flavours feel even better.

 The gluten-free yoghurt cake is one of my lightest but most beloved recipes, and if you want other dessert recipes, I recommend some from our blog: